sweepforswift/sweep/README.md

 Anyone is encouraged to contribute to the project by [forking](https://help.github.com/articles/fork-a-repo) and submitting a pull request.
 (If you are new to GitHub, you might start with a [basic tutorial](https://help.github.com/articles/set-up-git).)

+Please read our [contributing](https://github.com/msmith95/sweep/blob/master/CONTRIBUTING.md) guide before making any pull requests.

+## Installation
+Download the latest verion of our library from the [releases](https://github.com/msmith95/sweep/releases) section.
+There will be two options, one marked as sweep-base, the other as sweep-firebase.
+Sweep-base includes just the base library while sweep-firebase includes the base library as well as the Firebase integration.
+Only use the Firebase one if you plan on integrating Firebase into your application.

+If you would like to build our library from scratch, clone this project and build it using Xcode.
+You may also optionally run the testing scheme to see the results of the unit tests.

 ## Usage

 ### Arrays